 2. Blind love is not true love

-Esau is a good example of those children who are talented, charismatic; raised in Christian homes with love and stability; but they love the world, reject or ignore all the good influence that is around them.
+Esau is a good example of those children who are talented, charismatic; raised in Christian homes with love and stability; but love the world, reject or ignore all the good influence that is around them.
 Parents sometime make Isaac's mistake of ignoring all the signs of fallen faith and try to love them into heaven.
 Nowhere in the record does Isaac rebuke, admonish or discipline Esau.
 On the contrary, he encourages him in his ways.
 Blind love is not love.
 True love takes the good and the bad for what it is and deals with both in the appropriate way.